mcgingras/standard-audio-client/README.md

 Secret NFT repo.

 ### Setup

-I am using a framework called Redwood.js to get the benefits of graphql out of the box.
-To get the dependencies installed, just do this in the root directory:
+This project uses a framework called Redwood.js to get the benefits of graphql and typescript out of the box.
+To install the dependencies, run this in the root directory:

 ```terminal
 yarn install